Nansemond-Suffolk Academy

-Nansemond-Suffolk Academy (NSA) is a private school, founded as a segregation academy in 1966 in Suffolk, Virginia.
+Nansemond-Suffolk Academy (NSA) is an independent, coeducational, college-preparatory school founded in 1966 in Suffolk, Virginia.
 NSA has two campuses.
 The Main Campus (adjacent to downtown Suffolk) includes 166,000 square feet of educational space situated on a 100 acre wooded campus, and includes the school's athletic facilities and educational space for students from pre-kindergarten to grade 12.
 The Harbour View Campus, which opened in 2016, includes an additional 22,000 square foot building for students in pre-kindergarten through grade 3.

 History

 Nansemond-Suffolk Academy was founded in 1966 as a segregation academy.
 In 2014, the school spent $500,000 on needs-based scholarships.
 9% of the student body of 1,040 were minorities compared to a local population that is 55% minority.

 Athletics

 The Nansemond-Suffolk Academy football team was commended by the Virginia General Assembly in 2010.

-In November 2015, the Nansemond-Suffolk Academy football team won the Virginia Independent Schools Athletic Association Division III state championships.
-This was the 4th state championship for Saints football.
+In November 2015, the Nansemond-Suffolk Academy football team won the Virginia Independent Schools Athletic Association Division III state championship.
+This was the fourth state championship for Saints football.

-In May of 2019, the Nansemond-Suffolk Academy girls Softball Team won the Virginia Independent Schools Athletic Association Division II State Championship.
+Beginning their streak in May 2019, the Nansemond-Suffolk Academy Varsity girls' softball team has won five consecutive Virginia Independent Schools Athletic Association (VISAA) Division II State Championships.

+The varsity boys' lacrosse team won state VISAA Division II championships in 2019 and 2024.